pycom/pycom-micropython-sigfox/docs/library/machine.rst

        to know that we are coming from ``machine.DEEPSLEEP``.
 For wake up to actually happen, wake sources should be configured first, like ``Pin`` change or ``RTC`` timeout.

+.. only:: port_pycom_esp32

+    .. function:: idle()

+       Gates the clock to the CPU, useful to reduce power consumption at any time during short or long periods.
+Peripherals continue working and execution resumes as soon as any interrupt is triggered (on many ports this includes system timer interrupt occurring at regular intervals on the order of millisecond).

+    .. function:: deepsleep([time_ms])

+       Stops the CPU and all peripherals (including networking interfaces, if any).
+Execution is resumed from the main script, just as with a reset.
+If a value in milliseconds is given then the device will wake up after that period of time, otherwise it will remain in deep sleep until the reset button is pressed.

 .. only:: port_wipy

     .. function:: wake_reason()